Boca Grande, Florida: Indigenous history

+Phosphate and tarpon industries

 In 1885, phosphate rock was discovered on the banks of the Peace River just above Punta Gorda, east of Gasparilla Island across Charlotte Harbor.
 It was this discovery that would turn the south end of Gasparilla Island into a major deep-water port (Boca Grande Pass is one of the deepest natural inlets in Florida) and become responsible for the development of the town of Boca Grande.
 Wealthy American and British sportsmen began discovering the Charlotte Harbor area for its fishing (notably for the world-class tarpon) and hunting.
-It was these two discoveries – phosphate rock and fishing - that would "put Boca Grande on the map".
+It was these two discoveries – phosphate rock and fishing – that would "put Boca Grande on the map".

 Phosphate was a valuable mineral for fertilizers and many other products, and was in great demand worldwide.
 At first the phosphate was barged down the Peace River to Port Boca Grande, where it was loaded onto schooners for worldwide shipment.
 By 1905 it was felt that building a railroad to Port Boca Grande and carrying the phosphate to it by rail would improve the method of shipment.

 In 1905, officials of the Agrico subsidiary Peace River Mining Company, along with engineers from the Army Corps of Engineers and 60 laborers, landed on Gasparilla Island, and surveying and construction of the railroad began.
 Probably the only buildings on the south end of the island at this time were the lighthouse and the assistant keeper's house.
 The railroad terminus with its 1000 ft pier would be built nearby.
 The Charlotte Harbor and Northern Railroad was completed in 1907.
 For the next 50 years phosphate was shipped out of the state-of-the-art port virtually without disruption.
 Phosphate-laden trains were off-loaded directly onto ocean-going freighters, and the ships took the valuable commodity to ports all over the world.
 In 1969 Port Boca Grande ranked as the fourth-busiest port in Florida.